orientalArg/orientalArg/README.md

 Hope you've found what you were looking for,

-in case you didn't keep scrolling to the pinned projects.
+in case you didn't, keep scrolling to the pinned projects.

 Regards, Joaquín R.